Datttta/My_Notes/New words.md

 === *New words* ===

 1. sickly
+2. to strum
+3. to drum
-2. petal
+4. petal
-3. choppy
+5. choppy
-4. wilted
+6. wilted
-5. collarbone
+7. collarbone

 ==*Nuevas Palabras* ===